Feed your hair a diet rich in vitamins, minerals and antioxidants to prevent hair loss

 Foods for Hair Growth

-The Hair by Science Platinum package offers patients our full range of hair loss treatments, including our scientifically formulated hair growth supplement, which provides all the necessary nutrients required to deliver the scalp to a regenerative state.
+The Hair By Science Ultimate Kit offers patients our full range of hair loss treatments, including our scientifically formulated hair growth supplement, which provides all the necessary nutrients required to deliver the scalp to a regenerative state.